stengunn/110-fall2018/weekly_materials/week1/commExercise.md

 5. Find your group's private channel ("groupX").
 (If you don't see a private channel with your group's number, it's because we didn't get your Slack ID in time to add it; ask the professor or TA to add you now.)

-6. Set up an integration between Slack and Google Drive, and share a document from Google Drive to your group's channel.
+6. [Add Google Drive access to your Slack account](https://get.slack.help/hc/en-us/articles/205875058-Google-Drive-for-Slack), and share a document from Google Drive to your group's channel.

 7. Configure your Slack notifications.
 You can change the "do not disturb" window (by default it's set from 10pm to 8am), and/or change notification preferences on a channel by channel basis.
 (Because the #announcements channel is used only by the professor for class-wide announcements, it's not a good idea to mute that channel.)